-In early July, for the first time I went into to lead some conservation art workshops at Primary School level in West Sussex, teaching children about the effects of plastic pollution in our seas and oceans.
-This was to compliment the global movement of ‘Plastic Free July’ and the schools ‘Blue Planet’ week.
+In early July, for the first time, I went into to lead some workshops Teaching Children Conservation Through Art at Primary School level in West Sussex.
+I commenced our workshops by looking into the effects of plastic pollution in our seas and oceans to complement the global movement of ‘Plastic Free July’, and the schools ‘Blue Planet’ week.

-It was a wonderful week and I was very grateful to have been of help to the children and school in their learnings about conservation through art.
+It was a wonderful week, and I was very thankful to have been of help to the children, and school, in their learnings about conservation through art.